 - However, such reasoning is self-defeating since antibiotic resistance does not respect political boundaries.

 - An antimicrobial is a substance that kills microorganisms or inhibits its growth

 - Antimicrobial medicines can be categorized based on the microorganisms they mainly act against.

 - For example, Antibiotics are used against bacteria and Antifungals are used against fungi.

-- AMR is the ability of a microbe to resist the effects of medication or anti-microbial previously used to fight them.
+- Antimicrobial resistance is the ability of a microbe to resist the effects of medication or anti-microbial previously used to fight them.
 Thus the infections persist in the body, increasing the risk of spread to others.